-Voting packs will be sent out via post to all those who have enrolled from Friday 16 September 2022.
+Voting packs will be posted to all those who have enrolled from Tuesday 9 September 2025.

-The voting period is three weeks (Friday 16 September 2022 to noon Saturday 8 October 2022).
-Electors may post their completed voting documents back to the electoral officer using the orange pre-paid envelope sent with their voting document.
+The voting period is just over four weeks (Tuesday 9 September 2025 to noon Saturday 11 October 2025.)

-Polling places for the issuing of special voting documents and for the receiving of completed voting documents will be available from Friday 16 September 2022 to noon, Saturday 8 October 2022 at:
+Electors may post their completed voting documents back to the electoral officer using the orange replypaid envelope sent with their voting document.

-• Council's Main Office, 15 Galileo Street, Ngāruawāhia
+Polling places for the issuing of special voting documents and for the receiving of completed voting documents will be available from Tuesday 9 September 2025 to noon Saturday 11 October 2025 at the following locations:

-- Huntly Office and Library, 142 Main Street, Huntly - Raglan Office and Library, 7 Bow Street, Raglan - Tamahere Office and Community Space, Block C, Level 1, Devine Road, Tamahere - Te Kauwhata Office and Library, 1 Main Road, Te Kauwhata - Tuakau Office, 2 Dominion Road, Tuakau
+- Council's Main Office, 15 Galileo Street, Ngaaruawaahia - Huntly Office and Library, 142 Main Street, Huntly - Raglan Office and Library, 7 Bow Street, Raglan - Te Kauwhata Office and Library, 1 Main Road, Te Kauwhata - Tuakau Office, 2 Dominion Road, Tuakau